 Audiologists are specialists in hearing and hearing rehabilitation.
 Never hesitate to ask your audiologist for clarification or further information on anything you do not understand.

-What can I expect during a diagnostic audiologic evaluation?
+What can I expect during a diagnostic hearing evaluation?

 If the results indicate you need hearing aids, allow for sufficient time to discuss your options.